This search form (with id 3) does not exist!

 Protestant Dutch Benevolent Society

 The following text is from a booklet published by the Federation of Netherlands Societies Ltd. in February 1985.
-The research for this booklet was done by Mijntje Hagen.
+The research for this booklet was done by Mijntje Hage.
 The P.D.B.S. started its work in Australia in 1948.

 Read More »